marielib/demo_website/README.md

 1. From your fork's page on GitHub, click the clone button to copy the repository URL to your clipboard.
 2. Clone your fork to your own computer.
 3. Make changes to the index.html so that the site reflects your name and bio.
-You might also want to change this README file.
+You might also want to change this README file (it's written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
 4. Add + commit your changes, and push back to GitHub.
 Remember that you are on the gh-pages fork, not the master.

 Now your site is live!
 Go check it out!